 - CNR submits to School Fiscal Officer for final Oracle approval

-Tip: This process allows the CNR staff to review the approved budget, check for proper object code usage, and provide guidance or feedback.
+Tip: This process allows the ORS staff to review the approved budget, check for proper object code usage, and provide guidance or feedback.